 Do you currently have rental units?
 If you do, you should know that landlord’s insurance is available to protect your rental properties against the costs associated with certain types of damage and income loss.
-This type of insurance is important because rental properties are not covered by homeowners insurance or the rental insurance that your tenants’ purchase.
-The good news is that our agents at Fearnow can find the right landlord insurance policy for your needs.
+This type of insurance is important because rental properties are not covered by homeowners insurance or the rental insurance that your tenants purchase.

 Understanding Landlord Insurance